Looking for an employer of record in France? Here’s what you need to know

 2. Hiring independent contractors: This is a good option if you need French workers for short-term projects.
 However, relying on independent contractors for ongoing work poses the risk of employee misclassification, along with potential legal and financial consequences.

-• Drawing up key employment documents and contracts
+• Drawing up key employment agreements

 • Onboarding employees in line with local labor laws